Parameters by theme

 The latest version of Autocomplete allows enhanced queries on the entity object, enabling you to specify multiple conditions for a single entity to meet.
 For example, you can specify stories that mention an entity by its ID and entity type.
 The addition of extra metadata helps with the manual disambiguation of entities.

-In order to find entities and their metadata (e.g. ID, Wikipedia links, and type), you can pass terms to the auto-complete endpoints, and it returns the best match for the term in the knowledge base.
+You can pass terms to the auto-complete endpoints to find entities and their metadata (e.g., ID, Wikipedia links, and type).
+The auto-complete endpoints return the best match for the term in the knowledge base.

 Sources